eclipse-che4z/che-che4z-lsp-for-hlasm/docs/Build-instructions.md

 -   C++ compiler with support for C++20

--   Java Development Kit (JDK) 11 or higher (the ANTLR project written in Java is built from sources)

--   Maven (the build system of ANTLR)

 -   Git (to download sources of the third party software)

 -   npm (to compile the typescript parts of the VS Code extension)